Visiting the Forgotten Dead - Tale of an Abandoned Cemetery

 We fan out in different directions to read each and every tombstone; all Irish immigrants, their beautiful names shadowed with dirt and moss: Shanahan, O’Niel, Gallagher and Ryan.
 Native of County Cork, Galway and Kildaire.
 Immigrants all, they crossed the daunting ocean, worked their way toward a life where they could afford fine marble tombstones now tossed in piles, their final resting places forgotten.

-I pointed out dates to Conner; people born in the1820’s come over, perhaps, during the Potato Famine.
+I pointed out dates to Conner; people born in the1820’s come over, perhaps, during the mid 19th century Potato Famine.
 The family savings handed over to save the best and the brightest while their countryside lay littered with starved children dead in ditches, their little mouths stained green from eating grass.

 “And the Presbyterians offering watery soup and stale bread to mothers who’d renounce their religion while the beef they raised was sent over to England.”
 My voice catches with the story told long ago in somebody’s basement kitchen where the old folks drank beer out of juice glasses.

 Connor steps back.
 His hat blows off and rolls away bouncing in the breeze and his shocking hair roils up like fire.